ABOUT OUR FARM:

 Here at the Tiny Texas Ranch, we use the heritage breeds as well as heritage seeds.
 Heritage simply means they were around generations ago before agriculture became large and genetically modified.
 These animals were selectively breed to grow and prosper outdoors on grass because that was the methods used at the time.
 If you didn't raise your own feed, you didn't have any so farmers then were more self sufficient and sustainable.
 Animals were also selected for their taste since the farmer that bred them also ate them.
 Since we eat ours too, we never feed antibiotics or enhancing drugs, ever!
 Animals have been raised successfully for thousands of years before such aids and we see no need to start now.
 Just like they did one hundred years ago, we use only natural herbs and organic products.
 We did extensive study and research and learned the key to healthy animals is healthy soil and balanced minerals.
 Nearly every ailment from parasites to infection can be traced back to either a mineral imbalance or a man made problem.

 We are members of the American Livestock Breeds Conservancy (ALBC) and work diligently to preserve several breeds of livestock that were once common in this country but are now near extinction due to the demise of the family farm.
 You can help us save these breeds simply by buying their products.
 For many years, we bred, raised, and sold heritage pork but have set that aside for now in order to have more time with our dairy cows.
-But, we are leaving our pork page up in case we find time to once again raise these wonderful animals.

 We feel the past has much to offer current farmers but we see no reason to avoid improved techniques and products if they truly are improved and sustainable.
 I refuse to plant genetically modified seed but have no problem trying a new vegetable created by selective breeding using the genetics we currently have.
 We love the latest in machines too.
 Ken milks a cow everyday but he is disabled so he uses an electric milker instead of doing it by hand.
 We feel it is a great improvement in cleanliness too so we don't avoid it just because our grandfathers didn't do it that way.
 We like to take the best from both worlds.